 The TP is endorsed, except the following update:

-From ““
+From “There is difficulty to schedule legacy UEs in the additional subframes and therefore the performance of legacy UEs is degraded.
+How much the degradation for legacy UEs is has not been evaluated in the study item. “

 To “The performance of legacy UEs is degraded with the introduction of additional subframe type.
 It has not been evaluated during the SI on how much degradation for legacy UEs. “